makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP11.md

 #### Delegation

+Delegation has always been a longer-term focus for the development of governance within MakerDAO.
+Given recent events and the need to have delegates operating effectively as soon as possible, this is something GovAlpha plans to focus on over the next quarter.

+We are hoping to launch delegation at Maker in a structured and effective way that allows MKR Holders to choose one or more delegate that they feel is compatible with their views.
+GovAlpha aims to promote delegates that opt-in to a lightweight framework that sets some lightweight guidelines for delegates to follow.
+The aim here is to create a tradition of communication and transparency around delegates within MakerDAO - hopefully leading to a more predictable and efficient process for decision-making within the DAO.

+Subsequent to the launch of delegation, we plan to continue to organise and deliver improvements and integration of delegate functionality into the voting portal.

+GovAlpha will also attempt to convince larger MKR token holders to delegate some portion of their MKR holdings to the public delegates that opt-in to this lightweight framework.
+We believe that this will have numerous benefits, and will lead to more active MKR, more thorough debate and blunt the arguments of centralization around larger MKR holders.

 #### Education

 #### Quality Assurance

+As the DAO grows and governance decisions become more meaningful and wide reaching, it is critical that governance continues both smoothly and effectively.
+To this end, we feel that we should spend some time and effort focusing on hardening the governance processes that GovAlpha operates.
+It is easy to fall into habits and 'grooves' with certain processes which can lead to them to continue to operate in a sub-optimal manner past the point where they should be improved.

+For the polling and executive processes, we aim to improve templates and voting portal user-interface to deliver information in the most intuitive and consumable way possible to voters.
+For the signalling process we want to improve accessibility and guidelines to make this process simple and easy for governance participants to use effectively.

+More recently we've also noticed some issues around time management and prioritization within GovAlpha, and we will be making an effort to make improvements here as well.
+Our aim is to ensure that nothing is omitted or delivered late as a result of bad resource management.

 ### Team Membership
 The GovAlpha Team will consist of at least the following members in the July/August/September budget period.